 I have to admit that growing up, I never liked pistachios, because of its distinctive flavor and texture.
 My mom used to sub pistachios with cashews or walnuts to suit my taste buds.

-I always have a bag of pistachios tucked away for snacking in my pantry.
-To curb in-between hunger prangs, I prefer to snack on these low-calorie nuts.
+But now I always have a bag of pistachios tucked away for snacking in my pantry.
+To curb my midafternoon hunger prangs, I prefer to snack on these low-calorie nuts.

-RECIPE DETAIL – Begin the recipe by combining sugar and butter together.
+Start the recipe by blending sugar and butter.
 Add the remaining ingredients and knead a soft dough.
-Add extra milk by a teaspoon, if the dough feels dry and difficult to bind.

-These cookies has a perfect balance of texture – crunchy edges on top, soft and chewy in the center.
-I have experimented couple of times with this recipe and here is what I suggest –
+I have experimented a couple of times with this recipe and here is what I recommend –

 - Substitute whole wheat flour with maida (all purpose flour).

-- Custard powder is a great substitute for milk powder.
+- Custard powder is an excellent substitute for milk powder.